First-year Student Housing

 Residential Learning Communities

 At Cal Poly, students apply to live in a Residential Learning Community— not a specific building.
 Residential Learning Communities house the academic, social, identity and interest-specific programs that connect and build community among first-year students.

-Students indicate their top Residential Learning Community preferences in the application.
+Students indicate their top Residential Learning Community preference in the application.
 To provide as many students as possible with the community of their choice, University Housing moves the location of programs from year to year.

 Steps to Secure Housing